sandervandevelde/MqttBrokerGraphApp/README.md

 This [blog post](https://sandervandevelde.wordpress.com/2024/05/21/eventgrid-namespace-mqtt-support-topics-per-client-overview/) offers you a detailed walk-through on how to use this repo.

-## Configuration
+## Prerequisites

-Change the settings so the application has access to the right resources:
+The application needs both access to the EventGrid namespace resource and authorization.

+### EventGrid namespace resource settings

+An example of the EventGrid namespace settings looks like:

 ```
 string subscriptionId = "de442b11-d1e5-4655-aa8f-84011ad41d44";